 Rehearsal Time: Tuesdays and Thursdays, 6:30 to 8:30 p.m.

 Opera Triple Bill: La Canterina by Haydn, Captain Lovelock by John Duke and The Impresario by Mozart

 The percussion ensemble is open to all students with percussion training and experience.
 We present concerts on and off campus each semester.
 The repertoire includes a broad range from classic literature to contemporary and minimalistic music, world music, marimba ensemble, jazz, rock, and found object "Stomp" style pieces.
 Students are encouraged to compose and arrange their own pieces for performance by the group.
 The ensemble gives students a chance to develop their musicianship, ensemble and technical skills, and have fun in the process.

 Rehearsal Time: Tuesdays, 7:30 p.m. to 9:30 p.m.; Wilmot Recital Hall A4

 Piano Chamber Players provides opportunities for pianists to participate in piano quartets, trios, duos and duets, vocal accompanying, and mixed chamber ensembles.
 Students meet weekly to explore literature, and prepare for performances on and off campus.
 While all piano primaries participate, the ensembles are open to other qualified students upon audition.

 The saxophone quartet/ensemble is open to anyone who is interested in performing in the ensemble.
-Saxophone quartet usually consists of a soprano, alto, tenor and bari saxophones.
+Saxophone quartet usually consists of a soprano, alto, tenor, and bari saxophones.
 The saxophone ensemble is formed when students register a group of six or more.
-The repertoire for the ensemble consists of transcriptions and original saxophone quartet pieces.
-Performances are given each semester.
+The repertoire consists of transcriptions and original saxophone quartet pieces.
+The group performs each semester.
 The group meets with the director once a week in addition to the students' own rehearsals.